Quick Answer: Based on our experience, the surface of a refinished tub can last 3 1/2 years. However, it can last longer, as detailed below.

 Year 3: Minor Accident

-Then, the unexpected happens.
-I drop a shampoo bottle on the sloping back side of the tub.
+Then, the unexpected happens. you drop a shampoo bottle on the sloping back side of the tub.
 The distance can't be more than 3 feet.
 The part of the bottle that hits is the soft bottom.

 Yet it nicks the paint.
 It isn't much--just a 1/4" diameter nick exposing the original pink surface of the tub.
 The edges of the nick are ragged.